 During season 2022-23 the Royal Concertgebouw Orchestra invites Janine Jansen on two occasions: for performances of Mozart’s Violin Concerto N04 with Herbert Blomstedt and again for performances of Sally Beamish’s ConcertoDistans together with Martin Fröst and Klaus Mäkelä.
 She joins Chamber Orchestra of Europe and Sir Antonio Pappano for an extensive tour across Europe and in spring 2023 she joins Camerata Salzburg for a series of European performances presenting Mozart’s Violin Concertos.

-Since 2019 she is Professor of violin at the HEMU (Haute École de Musique Vaud Valais Fribourg).
+Since 2019 she is Professor of violin at the HEMU (Haute École de Musique Vaud Valais Fribourg), in Sion.